kvarq/kvarq/docs/gui.rst

   :scale: 50 %
   :width: 706

-There are two ways how kvarq is configured:
+There are two steps to configure KvarQ:

-Firstly, by specifying the :ref:`testsuites <testsuites>` that are known to the program.
+  1. Specify the :ref:`testsuites <testsuites>` that are known to the program.
      These testsuites can be loaded from different places.
-If a testsuite with the same name already exists, it is replaced (this behaviour is intended to load a different version of a testsuite than the one distributed with kvarq).
+If a testsuite with the same name already exists, it is replaced with the one specified last.

      The :ref:`scanner <scanner>` as well as the :ref:`explorer <explorer>` need to know these testsuites in order perform the scanning or correctly display the results.
 After loading testsuites, they appear in the list (unless they were replacing another testsuite already listed).
-From this set of available testsuites, a selection can be made that specifies which of the testsuites should be used during the scanning process.
+From this set of available testsuites, a **selection** can be made that specifies which of the testsuites should be used during the scanning process.
      Selecting more testsuites will slow down the scanning process and produce larger, more informative files.

-Secondly, the :ref:`engine configuration parameters <configuration-parameters` can be modified.
+  2. The :ref:`engine configuration parameters <configuration-parameters>` can also be modified.
 Usually, the default values work well, but in some cases (such as old low-quality files) it can be advantageous to change some of these values.

 .. _scanner: